chillerfx/Shapes-CLI/README.md

 # Shapes-CLI
 Project for TeleSoftas.

-## A task to test ​​ JAVA ​​ developer

 ## Instructions

 It is a full programming exercise whose outcome should be code that can be compiled, executed and tested